rapidsai/cuxfilter/notebooks/README.md

 conda install ipykernel
 ```

-Then install `cuxfilter` and its dependencies by following the instructions in ["Installation"](../README.md#installation) in the project's main README.
+Then install `cuxfilter` and its dependencies by following the instructions in ["Installation"](../README.md#installation) in the project's release/25.12 README.

 Once installed, you should see a card in the launcher for that environment and kernel after about a minute.